 - Pivoting handle locks in three positions - classic stick for familiar feel and control, power position to increase force when cutting thick materials and ergonomic left or right to take pressure off your wrist and improve sightlines

-- High-grade, precision-ground, stainless-steel 45 mm rotary blade stays sharp through heavy use
+- High-grade, precision-ground, premium steel 45 mm rotary blade stays sharper

 - Sliding button extends blade guard when not in use